hastearcade/haste-sdk/packages/haste-game-server/README.md

 See [here](https://github.com/playhaste/haste-sdk/blob/main/README.md#Setup) for a detailed setup guide.

 ### Environment Variables

+Since this is running on the server, these environment variables are not public, unlike the haste game client.
+These can store secrets as needed.

 - `PORT` - the port the haste game server will run on
 - `CORS_URL` - the haste game client url